hatecomputers/hacks/README.md

 # hacks
-a series of small scripts to help you getting shit done during assignments.
+a series of poorly crafted scripts to help you getting shit done during pentest assignments.